baddeo/creative-coding/presentation/presentation.md

 PEOPLE are **good at writing code**.

-## Who is a coder?
+## Are you a coder?

 ### Who makes code?

-Code is executed by **machines**, and written by **people**.

-Misconception: coding is for people who really know what they're doing, who have code just flowing out of their brains..
+**Misconception**: coding is for people who really know what they're doing, who have code just flowing out of their brains..

 Anyone who uses code to **solve problems or make things**, *creatively* and *collaboratively*.